risa2000/lh2ctrl/README.md

   ```

 #### Usage example
-NOTE: on a motherboard with an integrated Bluetooth interface, you might need to install an external antenna.
+NOTE: on a motherboard (e.g. PC desktop) with an integrated Bluetooth interface, you might need to install an external antenna to get a good RSSI (signal strength).
 ```bash
 bluetoothctl scan on
 ```